aframevr/aframe/docs/components/light.md

 ### Ambient

-Ambient lights are applied to all entities in the scene globally.
-They are defined by the `color` and `intensity` properties.
+Ambient lights globally affect all entities in the scene.
+The `color` and `intensity` properties define ambient lights.
 Additionally, `position`, `rotation`, and `scale` have no effect on ambient lights.

-It is recommended to have some form of ambient light such that shadowed areas are not completely black and to mimic indirect lighting.
+We recommend to have some form of ambient light such that shadowed areas are not fully black and to mimic indirect lighting.

 ```html
 <a-entity light="type: ambient; color: #CCC"></a-entity>